Locally grown, farmers market, local farmers

 Creating a high-end skincare product using plants native to North America, and locally sourced from here, requires a larger territory than one county or state can provide.

-It’s about supporting local growers, promoting healthy skin, and upholding transparency every step of the way.
+Nation Botanics is about supporting local farmers, promoting healthy skin, and upholding transparency every step of the way.

 Local Farmers for Healthy Skin

 Supporting locally grown skincare is about more than just having healthy, glowing skin.
-It’s about supporting small farms, North American agriculture, and the communities that these farmers live in.
+It’s about supporting North American agriculture and the communities these farmers live in.

 The Surf+Slope Revitalizing Serum and Nourishing Moisturizer uses locally grown products.
 It has a visible supply chain with 98% of ingredients growing wild in North America and 92% grown by farmers in North America.

 Let’s connect with nature that surrounds us.
-Let’s support plant based skincare that’s like a real North American farmers market.
+Let’s support and enjoy plant-based skincare that’s like a North American farmers market.

-Understanding the origins of our skincare ingredients is new, but important.
-It’s time we look beyond charming ‘locally grown,’ or similar claims, on skincare products and seek actual locations or data to back up.
+In conclusion, understanding the origins of our skincare ingredients is new, but important.
+It’s time we look beyond charming “locally grown”or similar claims on skincare products and seek actual locations or data to back claims up.

 Nation Botanics hopes to lead the way, offering truly locally grown skincare with a visible supply chain.
-And by choosing Nation Botanics, you’re not just caring for our skin but also supporting local agriculture and communities.
+By choosing Nation Botanics, you’re both caring for your skin and supporting local agriculture and communities.

 Let’s make a conscious choice to know where our skincare ingredients come from.
 Let's also call for transparency and honesty in marketing practices.
-Supporting brands with true locality over greenwashing.
+I hope you’ll join me by supporting brands with true locality instead of greenwashing.